benwcaler/groupProject1/README.md

 # PikaFlik - A website for friends who love movies.

-##  Built with Bootstrap, incorporating Firebase, jQuery and API calls to themoviedb.org.
+##  Built with Bootstrap, Firebase, jQuery and API calls to themoviedb.org.

 A website to help groups of friends decide on what movie they want to watch by voting on a common list of movies and seeing which movies get the highest votes from your friends.